avine/formation-angular-base/CahierExercices/03_components.md

 - Add `schemas: [CUSTOM_ELEMENTS_SCHEMA]` in `configureTestingModule` of `App` component to avoid the component to fail when using `app-menu` and `app-product` components.

-- set the `data` prop with a Product in `Product` test comoponent to avoid error.
+- set the `data` prop with a Product in `Product` test component to avoid error.

 - Replace the value test of `title` by a value test of `total`.